 A: No. Taken literally, LCIRP Table 24 reports very small savings.
 Under the alternative interpretation, Liberty would be conserving 0.7% or 0.8% of energy use annually, just about enough to offset non-promotional load growth, and the LCIRP load forecast would need to be adjusted downward.
-The Liberty LCIRP testimony of Mr. Stanley supports that alternative interpretation, that Liberty intended to include much more energy efficiency in its forecast.
+Mr. Stanley's testimony supports that alternative interpretation, that Liberty intended to include much more energy efficiency in its forecast.

-11 The Massachusetts Joint Statewide Electric and Gas Three-Year Energy 12 Efficiency Plan 2019-2021 (October 31, 2018) includes gas savings of 1.25% of statewide sales.20 The most recent ACEEE scorecard (which analyzes 2017 savings) 13 shows gas savings of 1.35% of sales in Minnesota, 1.1% in Massachusetts, and 1% 14 in Rhode Island and Michigan.
-It appears likely that Liberty could do more, cost-15 effectively, than the 0.8% it reports in the LCIRP.21 In ignoring increased energy 16 efficiency as a resource to meet customer energy needs, Liberty has failed to 17 18 reasonably investigate and analyze its long-term supply requirements and the 19 alternatives available to satisfy those requirements.
+The Massachusetts Joint Statewide Electric and Gas Three-Year Energy Efficiency Plan 2019-2021 (October 31, 2018) includes gas savings of 1.25% of statewide sales.24 The most recent ACEEE scorecard (which analyzes 2017 savings) shows gas savings of 1.35% of sales in Minnesota, 1.1% in Massachusetts, and 1% in Rhode Island and Michigan.
+It appears likely that Liberty could do more, cost-effectively, than the 0.8% it reports in the LCIRP.25